-The 14th edition of the "Black List" features 73 unproduced screenplays.
+This year features 73 screenplays.
 Here are the next 11, indexed alphabetically, from C to F.

 For Your Consideration, we have the next 11 scripts listed and indexed alphabetically for quick access.
 Including Sascha Penn's "CI-34," Elissa Karasik's Snapchat-founder biopic "Frat Boy Genius," and everything in between.

 If you're a young writer looking for study guides, you've found the right place.
-These "Black List: 2018" scripts were chosen by more than 300 film-industry executives.
+Have a look at how other writers are telling their story.

 CI-34